 If you would like to see more of Dave's photos of Folkestone now, check out his website at:

-I had this story in mind when I made my jaunt down to the harbour, and the next two photos are especially for Dave's Dad!
+I had this next story in mind when I made my jaunt down to the harbour, and the next two photos are especially for Dave's Dad!

 If you have your own memories of Folkestone, be sure to share them with us by jotting them down in the book below.

-This page updated May 21, 2015
+This page updated 18 March 2026

 "The Harbour" Written & sung by Stuart Pendrill